ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-1.md

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/4/time-from-text-to-light-grey.png)

 We are going to leave our tweet style simple like above.
-User profiles and uploading images is out of the scope of this course, so we aren’t going to add a profile image.
+User profiles and uploading images is out of the scope of this course, so we aren't going to add a profile image.
 This course is about understanding the basics of a web app, so we are going to stick to understanding CRUD apps.

 Now we have a static tweet, but we want to populate this with tweets from our database.
 In the next section, we will be getting our tweets from our database so we can render them to the page.